 Once you have inflated your ROHO cushion, push the rubber nozzle over

-the valve and inflate until it begins to slightly arch upward.
-Then simply clockwise close off with one complete revolution of that tiny black knob on top!
+the valve and inflate until it begins to arch upward slightly.
+Then, clockwise close off with one complete revolution of that tiny black knob on top!

-To close all of your air valves, pinch the pump’s nozzle and turn it clockwise.
+To close your air valves, pinch the pump’s nozzle and turn it clockwise.
 This will remove any remaining pressure from inside each cushion until you have replaced them with new ones!

 You should be able to feel a surface that is about the same width as your leg.
-Feel around for any dimples or bumps in this area and then slide up underneath them so you can find their lowest bone prominence, which will probably not hurt at all!
-You might have some difficulty lowering someone’s leg once they’re sitting because it’ll get stuck if there isn’t enough space between cushioning layers.
+Feel around for any dimples or bumps in this area and then slide underneath them to find their lowest bone prominence, which will probably not hurt!
+You might have difficulty lowering someone’s leg once they’re sitting because it’ll get stuck if there isn’t enough space between cushioning layers.

-Can I use a ROHO cushion for periods of long sitting or do I still need to have some movement or pressure relief?
+Can I use a ROHO cushion for long sitting, or do I still need movement or pressure relief?

-It is definitely possible to increase sitting times from a few hours up to 16 hours.
-It is important that you strictly follow pressure relief procedures as directed by your healthcare professional.
-Part of this procedure will be to consistently monitor your skin to determine what period of time your skin can withstand the sitting before signs of redness appear.
+It is possible to increase sitting times from a few to 16 hours.
+You must strictly follow pressure relief procedures as directed by your healthcare professional.
+Part of this procedure will be to consistently monitor your skin to determine what period your skin can withstand sitting before signs of redness appear.

 - The 3 Best Wheelchair Under Seat Bags